R-Brunson/CSC-134/README.md

 # Notes for 1/13/25
 We made a codespace

-TODO: look at the public website to see the changes
+TODO: look at the public website to see the changes, looked over commit and sync